RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Success in MTH 225 is within everyone's reach, but it's not effortless.
 On your end, your success in the course depends on three things:

 1. **Active engagement during class time**.
 The best way to learn anything is to be an active participant in the process.
 Students who approach the class with a passive mindset typically struggle, and often fail.
 Those who approach it with an active mindset, on the other hand, often surprise themselves with how much and how well they learn.
 Make it a priority not to just attend and take notes, but *get involved*.
 2. **Asking questions**.
-The material in MTH 225 is challenging, and you will almost certainly be lost, confused, and/or stuck at times. **This is not a defect -- it's normal and it means you're doing the course right.** When struggle happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
+The material in MTH 225 is challenging, and you will almost certainly be confused or stuck at times. **This is a feature, not a bug, of the learning process.** It's normal and it means you're doing the course right.
+But when struggle happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
 3. **Good management of time, tasks, and information.** Understanding the material won't help you if you procrastinate, skip announcements, or don't use a calendar.
 All course information will be clearly laid out for you, but it's up to you to import that information into your own lives and act on it.

-If you can commit to these three things, then I have every expectation that you'll succeed in the course, no matter what your math background or perceived math skill is.
+If you can commit to these, then I have every expectation that you'll succeed in the course, no matter what your math background or perceived math skill is.

 ## Goals and Structure